jeremiahsnapp/dev-lxc/README.md

 ### Create and Manage a Cluster

-The following instructions will build a tier cluster with an Analytics server for demonstration purposes.
+The following instructions will build a tier Chef Server with a tier Analytics server for demonstration purposes.
 The size of this cluster uses about 3GB ram and takes awhile for the first build of the servers.
 Feel free to try the standalone config first.